A day (and a bit) in Antalya

 To finish up my time lounging by the shimmering water and taking in the salty sea air, I stopped off for lunch in a harbourside restaurant.
 Lush.

 Returning to the cobbles, it was time for a break from the sun.
 My little single room reminds me of something you might find in historical England, traditionally decorated with wooden flooring and heavy manual locking doors in a rich, dark wood, with wood framed windows, adorned chests of drawers, an iron bed frame and doilies.
 But hey, it’s for one night, and crucially, it has a shower!
 Would have been nice if there was a towel, but luckily I came prepared with one of my own.

 The whole business with my hotels has been a bit of a nightmare, and from broken toilet seats to missing towels there have been more things wrong than simply giving away my room reservation.
 But right then, it just didn’t matter.
 It doesn’t matter.
 And that’s the thought I want to leave here with.
 The little things just don’t matter when you’re surrounded by such beauty.
-And despite all the issues, the people here are so friendly, and I think that also helps in times of tumoil, or just when you find yourself on your own in an unfamiliar land.
+And despite all the issues, the people here are so friendly, which I think also helps in times of tumoil or uncertainty.

 And, despite the detour, I still got my staple vodka!